Amazon

 • It solves a pain point competing products don’t.
 The secret sauce on Amazon is to offer something different and valuable that customers will appreciate that your competitors currently don’t offer.
 This leads to many “Finally, I got what I was looking for!”
 5-star reviews.

-Simply put, make good stuff with great attention to detail, and you’ll get consistent 5-star reviews for your products.
+Simply put, make good stuff with great attention to detail, and you’ll get consistent 5-star reviews for your Amazon FBA product.

 2- Request a review (without angering Amazon)

-Asking for a review is a popular way to boost the rate at which you get reviews for your products… but it’s a risky tactic.
+Asking for a review is a popular way to boost the rate at which you get Amazon product reviews, but it’s a risky tactic.

 Why is it risky?

-One main reason is that if you ask for a review in a way Amazon disapproves, you can put your entire account at risk.
-Another is that if you go a bit too overboard with the review requests, you can anger someone and get the opposite of the desired effect, which is a negative review.
+One main reason is that if you ask for a review in a way Amazon disapproves, you can put your Amazon account at risk.
+Another is that if you go too far with the request, you can end up getting a negative review instead of a good review.

 Some examples of bad ways to ask for reviews: